jordanbecketmoore/autocrane/README.md

 - Prefix: Match an image its address prefix
 - RegEx: Match an image from a regular expression.
 - SemVer: Match an image based on its tag according to a semantic version constraint.
+- CalVer: Match an image based on its tag according to a calender version constraint.

 ### CraneSecret
 A CraneSecret contains credentials for accessing a remote image registry.